Understanding scheduled tasks

 System administrators can add scheduled tasks, enabling iMIS to run a task when a pre-defined trigger (Process automation trigger), event, or scheduled time frame occurs.
 Once a trigger event occurs, iMIS will run the appropriate task.

-Each scheduled task can have Process automation Triggers, Data sources, Conditions, and Actions.
+Each scheduled task can have Process automation Triggers, Conditions, Actions, and Data sources.
 A scheduled task must contain Process automation Triggers and Actions; Data sources and Conditions are optional.

 Determining the task's purpose: Defining the Action